CyberGrandChallenge/Event-FAQ/event_faq.md

 Q1: Are jumbo-frames supported in the DARPA cloud and the CFE APIs?

 A1: The CRS switch supports jumbo frames.
 The team gateway, which provides VPN and Internet access, does not support jumbo frames.
-DARPA is investigating if the IDS tap and TI-API host support jumbo frames.
+The IDS tap and TI-API host do not support jumbo frames.